Why Do LED Lights Buzz or Flicker when I Dim Them?

-If you verified that your LED bulb can be dimmed, then the next fix to stopping the buzzing and humming is to change your dimmer.
+If you verified that your LED bulb can be dimmed, then the next fix to stopping the buzzing and flickering is to change your dimmer.
 If you have an old dimmer, then no doubt is it not compatible with LEDs.
 If you are shopping at your local home improvement store, it may say that the bulbs and dimmers are compatible with one another, but that may not be entirely true.
 They are permitted to say they are compatible if you cannot hear them making a noise more than 2-3 feet away.
 However, when you have a few bulbs running off of the same dimmer like in the recessed lighting example above, then you will definitely still hear the noise.

 What you need is an “ELV Dimmer”.
 ELV is “Electronic Low Voltage” and in layman’s terms what it does is change the way the current is sent to the LED light.
 It is received by the LED in a way that reduces the pulsating which is creating the sound that you hear.
 The right ELV dimmer will have a neutral wire as well.
 Lutron makes one that I have had success with and recommend to you if all other conditions are met.

 Calculate Your Total Watts of the LED Bulbs You Are Dimming